derbartigelady/Tac/README.md

 Privacy

 - this watchface does not connect to the internet or garmin- / google- / apple-servers
-- this watchface is able to run offline (messages and bluetooth notification will not be avalible)
+- this watchface is able to run offline (messages and bluetooth notification wont be avalible)
 - the only external data use are positioning services like GPS, GLONASS, Galileo,... signals included in the Watch OS
-- best deal for privacy/battery/features: Enduro 3 is a Fenix 8 without microphone or speaker (only vibration)
+- best deal for privacy/battery/features: Enduro 3, its a Fenix 8 without microphone or speaker (only vibration)
 - If you dont want to use Garmin apps on your android phone for private reasons, you can use https://gadgetbridge.org/.
 It can be used without internet connection an still provide connection to the watch and show your daily parameters.